FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

+To Uninstall the Ableton Live Tools for SPAT Revolution with the FLUX:: Center, simply open the Center and click uninstall next to the Ableton Live Tools for SPAT Revolution.

+<p>&nbsp;</p>

-For more information about uninstalling SPAT Revolution please checkout the following article inside the FLUX:: Knowledge Base.
+For more information about uninstalling SPAT Revolution (and the plugins) please checkout the following article inside the FLUX:: Knowledge Base.

 How To uninstall software installed with FLUX:: Center:
 - https://www.flux.audio/knowledge-base/how-to-uninstall-software-installed-with-flux-center